-First turn off the petrol and detach the petrol pipe at the carburetter.
-The pipe is affixed to the petrol tap union and should not be disturbed.
-Next, unscrew the air cleaner and remove the carburetter from the cylinder flange still attached to its cables and tie back out of the way.
+First turn off the petrol and detach the petrol pipe at the float chamber.
+The pipes are affixed to the petrol tap union and should not be disturbed.
+Next remove the carburetter from the cylinder flange.
 The exhaust pipe must also be disconnected by releasing the union nut at the front of the cylinder barrel using the special "C" spanner included in the tool kit.
 If this nut should prove unduly obstinate, a few drops of penetrating oil should be applied to the threaded portion immediately above the nut and a little time should be allowed for this to act before attempting to unscrew the nut.
 Remove the whole exhaust system.
 Disconnect the high tension lead from the sparking plug and unscrew the latter.

 The cylinder head and barrel are attached to the crankcase by means of four long studs, and when the four nuts on the top of the cylinder head are removed, the head can easily be lifted clear.
-Removal of the cylinder barrel is greatly facilitated if the two petrol tank front locking bolts are unscrewed so that the tank can be raised slightly and it will also be found beneficial to slacken the two crankcase joint screws immediately below the bottom fin on the barrel.
-Take care when removing the barrel to support the piston as it emerges from the end of the bore to protect it from damage as it comes clear.
+Removal of the cylinder barrel is greatly facilitated if the two petrol tank front locking bolts are unscrewed so that the tank can be raised slightly.
+Take care when removing the barrel to support the piston as it emerges from the end of the bore in order that it may not be damaged as it falls clear.